 The human body conducts electricity very well.
 That means electricity passes very easily throughout the body.
 Direct contact with electrical current can be deadly.
 While some electrical burns look minor, there still may be serious internal damage, especially to the heart, muscles, or brain.

-Electric current can cause injury in three ways:
+Electric current can cause injury in four ways:

 - Cardiac arrest due to the electrical effect on the heart